sensu/sensu-flow/README.md

       mutators/

 ```
 where `<namespace>` is a placeholder for each Sensu namespace under management.
-The `cluster/` directory can be used to optionally manage Sensu Cluster wide resources such as namespaces, if the Sensu RBAC profile in use allows for cluster-wide resource management.
+The `cluster/` directory can be used to optionally manage Sensu cluster-wide resources, such as namespaces, if the Sensu RBAC profile in use allows for cluster-wide resource management.

 ## Setup

-### Configure Sensu RBAC Profile
+### Configure the Sensu RBAC Profile
-Below are instructions to create a RBAC profile that can be used with this action with the default settings.
-This profile makes use of Sensu CluserRole and ClusterRoleBindings to grant the action user access to a subset of Sensu resources cluster-wide.
+Below are instructions to create an RBAC profile that can be used with this Action with the default settings.
+This profile makes use of Sensu CluserRole and ClusterRoleBindings to grant the Action user access to a subset of Sensu resources cluster-wide.
 You may want to use a more restrictive RBAC policy to meet your security requirements.

-You will need to run these commands in an an environment where sensuctl is pre-configured to communicate with the Sensu backend you want SensuFlow to work with.
+You will need to run these commands in an environment where sensuctl is pre-configured to communicate with the Sensu backend you want SensuFlow to work with.

 #### Create the sensu-flow ClusterRole
-The Sensu ClusterRole defines the resource permissions the github resource will need.
+The Sensu ClusterRole defines the resource permissions the GitHub resource will need.
 ```
 $ sensuctl cluster-role create sensu-flow \
   --resource namespaces,roles,rolebindings,assets,handlers,checks,hooks,filters,mutators,secrets \